smartkidsllc/smartkidsllc.github.io/CONTRIBUTING.md

 -   [The README has instructions for how to build and run the site locally.](./README.md#building-and-previewing-the-site-locally)
 -   The SmartKids Docs site is built using Docusaurus.
 You may want to take a look at [the documentation for Docusaurus](https://docusaurus.io/docs) in order to learn more about what you can do with Docusaurus.
 -   You might want to make sure that your text editor supports [EditorConfig](https://editorconfig.org) files.

+## Manually updating dependencies

+This repository depends on software from many different sources.
+We use [a GitHub Actions workflow named “Open Auto-update Pull Request”](.github/workflows/auto-update-prs.yml) to try and make sure that all of our dependencies are kept up to date.
+GitHub will automatically run that workflow every so often.
+If that workflow detects that this repository has any out-of-date dependencies, then it will automatically open a pull request that updates those dependencies.
+After the pull request has been opened, someone will review the pull request.
+If the pull request works properly when it’s tested, then the reviewer will approve and merge the pull request.

+Aside from reviewing and merging, the auto-update pull request process is completely automated.
+Automated processes are good, but they’re never perfect.
+At some point, someone’s probably going to need to try doing updates manually.
+Here’s how you update this repository’s dependencies without using GitHub Actions.

+### With the Nix package manager

+1. Make sure that you have the [Nix](https://nix.dev) package manager by running this command:

+    ```
+    nix-build --version
+    ```

+    If that command gives you an error, then you need to install the Nix package manager.

+2. Make sure that you have a copy of this repo on your computer.

+3. Change directory into the root of the repo by running this command:

+    ```
+    cd <path-to-smartkidsllc.github.io-repo>
+    ```

+4. Update the Nix-related dependencies by running this command:

+    ```
+    nix --extra-experimental-features 'nix-command flakes' run .#update-script-part-1
+    ```

+5. Update the rest of the dependencies by running this command:

+    ```
+    nix --extra-experimental-features 'nix-command flakes' run .#update-script-part-2
+    ```

+### Without the Nix package manager

+> [!NOTE]
+> This process won’t update Nix-related dependencies.

+1. Build the site by following the instructions in [the README](./README.md).

+2. Update dependencies that aren’t related to Nix by running this command:

+    ```
+    yarn run update-script-part-2
+    ```